trailofbits/indurative/README.md

 This is new, untested cryptographic code.
 Standard warnings apply.

-## Authenticated Data Structures
+## Using Authenticated Data Structures

 Indurative can treat almost any indexed data structure as an authenticated data structure using its natural indexing scheme.
-You can take your existing Haskell code and add trustless third party data custody without any new data structures or cryptographic logic
+You can take your existing Haskell code and add trustless third party data custody without any new data structures or cryptographic logic.

 Authenticated data structures enable workflows like: